Alcohol and Other Drugs Policy

-- As a general rule, law enforcement agencies are disposed to permit an educational institution to handle the illegal use of drugs by students according to its own disciplinary policies and procedures, on the assumption that the College will deal with such problems effectively and responsibly.
+- As a general rule, law enforcement agencies permit an educational institution to address the illegal use of drugs by students in accordance with its disciplinary policies and procedures.
 However, the College cannot deny the Los Angeles Police Department or federal or state narcotics officers the right of access to the campus or entry to College buildings for the purpose of investigating the illegal use or sale of drugs.

 Section B: Occidental Expectations of Behavior

 - Substance Use: The use, abuse, sale, manufacturing, possession and/or distribution of illegal drugs or drug paraphernalia is prohibited.
-Distribution is not limited to a cash exchange.
-This includes any student who provides, shares, jointly purchases, or otherwise makes available any of the above substances to others.
+A student is deemed to have distributed illegal drugs or drug paraphernalia if they sell, exchange, share, jointly purchase, or otherwise make available any illegal drug or drug paraphernalia to another.

-- Pharmaceuticals and other Substances: The abuse, sale, and/or distribution of over-the-counter, prescription drugs, or other substances is prohibited.
-This includes use of the drug/substance for anything aside from its intended purpose, by someone other than the intended recipient, and in a dosage other than the prescribed.
-Any student who sells, provides, shares or otherwise makes available prescription pharmaceuticals to another person may be found responsible for violating the Occidental drug policy.
-Distribution is not limited to a cash exchange.
-This includes any student who provides, shares, jointly purchases, or otherwise makes available any of the above substances to others.
+- Pharmaceuticals and other Substances: The abuse, sale, and/or distribution of over-the-counter or prescription drugs (pharmaceuticals), or other substances is prohibited.
+This includes the use of the pharmaceutical/substance for anything aside from its intended purpose, by someone other than the intended recipient, and in a dosage other than what is prescribed.
+Any student who sells, provides, shares or otherwise makes available a pharmaceutical/substance to another person may be found responsible for violating the Occidental drug policy.
+A student is deemed to have distributed a pharmaceutical or substance if they sell, exchange, share, jointly purchase, or otherwise make available any pharmaceutical or substance to another.

-- In presence of controlled substances: Students who are in the presence of such activities/items as outlined above may also face disciplinary action.
+- In presence of illegal drugs: Students who are in the presence of such activities/items as outlined above shall also be subject to disciplinary action.

-- Medical marijuana: The College does not allow exceptions to this drug policy including the possession or use of marijuana for medical purposes, even if it otherwise meets the qualifications of the California Compassionate Use Act.
+- Medical marijuana: The College does not allow any exceptions to this Policy including the possession or use of marijuana for medical purposes, even if such possession or use otherwise meets the qualifications of the California Compassionate Use Act.
 Occidental does not recognize documented compassionate use on campus after a student's use and/or possession is discovered.
-Students who believe they may be adversely affected by this policy may contact the Dean of Students Office for more information.
+Students who believe they may be adversely affected by this Policy should contact the Dean of Students Office for more information.

 Section C: Drug Offenses and Penalties

 The Federal Controlled Substances Act provides penalties of up to 15 years imprisonment and fines up to $25,000 for unlawful distribution or possession with intent to distribute illegal drugs.
-For the unlawful possession of a controlled substance, a person is subject to up to one year of imprisonment and fines up to $5,000.
-Any person who unlawfully distributes a controlled substance to a person under twenty-one years of age may be punished by up to twice the term of imprisonment and fined otherwise authorized by law.
+For the unlawful possession of a illegal drugs, a person is subject to up to one year of imprisonment and fines up to $5,000.
+Any person who unlawfully distributes an illegal drug to a person under twenty-one years of age may be punished by up to twice the term of imprisonment and fined otherwise authorized by law.